RV Tips and Tricks for Beginners

 7. Create an RV trip checklist.

 Before, during and after your trip, it’s important to remember to check vital components of your RV and RV equipment.
-Here’s a list of items you should check, no matter if you’re at the campground or just pulling out of your driveway.
+Below is a list of items you should check, no matter if you’re at the campground or just pulling out of your driveway.
+For a comprehensive list, check out our first-time RV owner checklist.

 - RV and tow vehicle tires - You can never check your tires enough.
 Having low, hot or damaged tires can potentially cause major accidents and injury.
 Be sure to keep an eye on your RV tires before you take off and throughout your trip.
 We’d even recommend investing in a tire pressure management system, so you can keep an eye on your tire status all the time.